 We have an Auto-Pay option, which is highly suggested.

-Accounts with overdue balances will not be able to participate in workshops, special events, or the recital until balances are paid in full.
+Accounts with overdue balances will not be able to participate in classes, workshops, special events, or the recital until balances are paid in full.